Generation

 This should redirect you to the Product Details page

-Assert that the product details appear correctly
+Assert that the price appear correctly

 Click on the 'ab' button

-3. Edit the product
+3. Create an order with the new product

 4. Delete the product